Welcome to the Infant Program

-Experienced: Our lead teachers have each been employed with us for over fifteen years!
-Dawn has been with us since 2001 and Kristi has been with us since 1998!
+Experienced: Our lead teachers have many years of experience and specialized education in child development!
+Sue has over 30 years of experience and has been with us since 2016 and Kristi has been with us since 1998.
 Our teachers are very familiar and comfortable responding to your baby’s messages and cues to determine his/her needs.

 Loving: Our teachers will comfort your baby by holding him/her close, rocking or talking quietly when he/she is crying or upset.
 They’ll hold your baby during feeding times and talk to him/her in soothing and reassuring tones.

 Consistent: We know providing a limited number of consistent, qualified caregivers is a large part of building trust and security at our Center.
 We have regular staff with very little turn over that children and families can count on.
 Providing infants with an environment that encourages positive interaction in familiar surroundings as well as lots of positive encouragement & hugs also promotes trust and security at our Center.
 We make every effort to quickly answer each baby’s cues, acknowledge anxiety, and offer loving support and reassurance to children in our care.

 Children’s Discovery Academy celebrates the fact that we do not teach from a boxed curriculum but instead employ caring, qualified educators to write curriculum which meets all of the early childhood indicators of progress.
 This way, we can ensure we are meeting the individual needs of your child.